 Though it is still a rare home owner who will agree to a flipper's terms, some are choosing this option.
 It all depends on your goals and what's important to you.
 Of course, GreatNest might make the difference for some sellers.
-If we handled the marketing on that $150,000 house for just $2,950. . . well, that's a home seller who might actually make more by selling to a flipper!
+If we handled the marketing on that $150,000 house for just $3,950. . . well, that's a home seller who might actually make more by selling on the market!

 If you are approached by an investor who wants to flip your house and you are uncertain what's best for you, call us.
 We'd be happy to discuss your situation, review your options and help you make a good decision.